Lexxrt/FireFly/README.md

 *Usage:*

 1. Go To `https://numverify.com`.
 And get your API key from there. 🔑
+2. Add your API key to the `config.json` file.
 3. Install Libraries: `pip install -r requirements.txt` 📜
 4. Launch Script: `python3 FireFly.py <number>` 🚀